omriattal/Principles-of-Programming-Languages/README.md

 The course provides an understanding of the principles of programming languages, program construction and software design.
 In the course, we will review principles through an analysis of aspects of JavaScript and TypeScript, Scheme and Prolog.

-## The major things we did:
+## The major things we did in the course:
-1. Intro to Typescrpt as a functional paradigm language
+1. Intro to Typescrpt as a functional-paradigm language
-2. Interpreter for a sub-language of Scheme
+2. Interpreter for a sub-language of Scheme using typescript
-3. Type checker and type inference
+3. Type checker and type inference systems for Scheme
-4. Control structures in JS/Scheme
+4. Control structures in Javsascript/Scheme
-5. Logic programming
+5. Logic programming, interpreter to sub-language of prolog using Scheme

 ## The Assignments